apache/royale-docs/create-an-application/optimizations/minification.md

 ---
 # Minification

 Minification is the process of minimizing code and markup in your application.
-It’s one of the main methods reduce load times and improve application performance.
+It’s one of the main methods to reduce load times and improve application performance.

 Here are options and considerations for minimizing JavaScript output in your Royale application.